MotasemAlfarra/federated-learning-with-pytorch/README.md

 - `MAX`: Maximum number of instances for certification.
 To run only training without certification, place `MAX=0`.

-Note the output of the code will be saved in `fl_rs_output` directore.
+Note the output of the code will be saved in the `fl_rs_output` directory.
 You will find the tensorboard logs in `fl_rs_output/tensorboard`.
 The trained models for each architecture can be found in `fl_rs_output/output`.
 The certification result for each client can be found in `fl_rs_output/output/certify`.
 The certification output of this process is a txt file with the following header:

 ```
 "idx    label   predict    radius    correct    time"